schahinheidari/image_processing_Assignment_23/README.md

   - Place a non-square sticker on the face
   - Place the sticker on the eyes and lips
   - Place a blur on the face
-  - edge detection on the face
+  - Edge detection on the face
-  - rotate video by 45 degrees
+  - Rotate video by 45 degrees
+  - Fade face

 - [x] **Emoji on Face**
 <a href="url"><img src="images/23-1.png" align="center" height="500" width="500" ></a>